pafable/k8s-platform/packer/proxmox/README.md

 ```
 distro               = "<LINUX DISTRIBUTION>"
 http_directory       = "<DIRECTORY FOR KICKSTART FILES>"
+http_server          = "<HTTP SERVER THAT WILL SERVER KICKSTART OR AUTOINSTALL FILES>"
 is_local             = "<SET THIS TO FALSE IF YOU'RE RUNNING AN HTTP SERVER ON A DIFFERENT MACHINE>"
 iso_name             = "<ISO NAME>"
 proxmox_node         = "<PROXMOX_NODE>"